 SD:

 How was your experience at Temple?

 MMK:

 Temple’s a very different school, at University of Pennsylvania, even though we’re in west Philadelphia, there was very much of a college campus that was separate from the neighborhoods around it.
-At Temple, ou’re right in North Philadelphia and the life of the neighborhoods is very much a part of the campus.
+At Temple, you’re right in North Philadelphia and the life of the neighborhoods is very much a part of the campus.
 You’re walking through the neighborhoods you’re not walking through a campus.
 So that was very different.

 SD:

 City life.
 Do you have any memorable friends from your college years?

 MMK:

-Yes not that I see very often e tend to correspond a great deal on acebook and but as far as getting together, we’re pretty much scattered all over the world now
+Yes, not that I see very often.
+We tend to correspond a great deal on Facebook and but as far as getting together, we’re pretty much scattered all over the world now.

 SD:

 What experience did you have with museums before you were at The Farmers’ Museum.

 MMK:

-Well, as I said, where I grew up we had very easy access to the city and when you would exit the train at Pennsylvania tation you were right on the Philadelphia Parkway which was just one museum after the other.
-The useum of Natural History and the Franklin nstitute andthe Rodin and the Philadelphia Art Museum.
+Well, as I said, where I grew up we had very easy access to the city and when you would exit the train at Pennsylvania Station you were right on the Philadelphia Parkway, which was just one museum after the other.
+The Museum of Natural History and the Franklin Institute and, finally, the Rodin and the Philadelphia Art Museum.
 All of which were open free of charge on Sundays.
 And so I was a regular visitor at all of them and really enjoyed them.
 And of course University of Pennsylvania has our university museum, which is primarily anthropology but really intersected well with my major of history and sociology of science.

 SD:

 You did research there?

 MMK:

-Yes I did, particularly on excavations of Vesuvius, mummified remains that are a part of the museum’s collection.
+Yes, I did, particularly on excavations of Vesuvius, mummified remains that are a part of the museum’s collection.

 SD:

 Oh wow.
 That’s really interesting.
 Have you been to Italy?